12 Reasons Why Merino Wool is the Best Base Layer For Hikes

 Fire Retardant

-Another great feature is that merino is fire-resistant.
+Another great feature is that Merino is fire-resistant.
 This is due to the high nitrogen levels in the fibers, making them less flammable.

-The flame-retardant characteristics of this material are due to its distinctive chemical structure, which includes a high nitrogen content combined with high relative moisture content.
+The flame-retardant characteristics of this material are due to its distinctive chemical structure, which includes a high nitrogen content combined with a high relative moisture content.

 Synthetic garments can burn and melt, making them dangerous to wear in certain situations.
-However, with merino, you can be confident that your clothing won’t catch fire, making it a safer option for hikers.
+However, with Merino, you can be confident that your clothing won’t catch fire, making it a safer option for hikers.

 Final Thoughts on Merino Wool as a Thru-Hiking Base Layer